shaikhzhas/avalanche-etl/docs/index.md

 # Overview

-Ethereum ETL lets you convert blockchain data into convenient formats like CSVs and relational databases.
+Avalanche ETL lets you convert Avalanche blockchain data into convenient formats like JSONs, CSVs and relational databases.

-With 1,700+ likes on GitHub, Ethereum ETL is the most popular open source project for Ethereum data.

-Data is available for you to query right away in [Google BigQuery](https://goo.gl/oY5BCQ).
+This is a fork of [Ethereum ETL](https://github.com/blockchain-etl/ethereum-etl).

 ## Features